vzovko/KubePi/Kubernetes/README.md

 ```

 ## Configure Admin VM to access the cluster
-Create `.kube` folder in home dir and scp kubeconfig from master to admin vm.
+Create `.kube` folder in home dir on admin vm and scp kubeconfig from master to it.

 ```
 mkdir ~/.kube